 "Well, what if there is no tomorrow?
 There wasn't one today!"

 to repeat a period of time (often exactly one day) over and over, until something is corrected.
 Usually, only one character or group of characters realizes what's going on — everyone and everything else undergoes a complete Snap Back

 Once the character realizes this, two things happen, usually in this order:

-The character starts experimenting, then playing around with the people around them, confessing or acting on their feelings for another character, telling off their boss, getting themselves killed in interesting ways, and other things, in a form of Save Scumming.
+- The character starts experimenting, then playing around with the people around them, confessing or acting on their feelings for another character, telling off their boss, getting themselves killed in interesting ways, and other things, in a form of Save Scumming.

-The character finally gets down to the business of what's causing the loop, and finds out how to stop it, often using the information learned in all the previous iterations to make sure this one last loop goes perfectly.
+- The character finally gets down to the business of what's causing the loop, and finds out how to stop it, often using the information learned in all the previous iterations to make sure this one last loop goes perfectly.

 A Groundhog Day Loop episode can often be identified by the presence of several odd little events that are given full camera focus, yet don't have any apparent significance or relation to anything else.
 These are, of course, the events that will later be replayed in exactly the same order to emphasize that the day is, in fact, repeating in every particular.
 (Almost invariably, the looping character will at some point demonstrate his or her "prescience" by offhandedly predicting these events one after another.)